maorleger/azure-sdk-for-js/common/tools/dev-tool/src/azure-sdk-mcp-server/README.md

 # Azure SDK MCP Server

-The Azure SDK MCP Server is a tool designed to facilitate communication and interaction with the Model Context Protocol (MCP).
-It provides a server implementation that supports various tools and schemas for efficient data exchange.
+A Model Context Protocol (MCP) server implementation for the Azure SDK repository.
+This server is designed to facilitate the development and testing of tools that communicate using the MCP.

 ## Getting Started